Ghajini (2005 film): Critical response

-The film received critical acclaim.
 Sify wrote: "Full marks to the director and Surya for coming out with one of the best edge-of-the-seat racy thriller seen in recent times.
-The Hindu wrote that "Ghajini is recommended for those who seek extra strong, stylish, over-the-top entertainment" and also wrote that ", it is an action film with plenty of intense, dark and suspenseful filled moments".
+Malathi Rangarajan of The Hindu wrote that "Ghajini is recommended for those who seek extra strong, stylish, over-the-top entertainment" and also wrote that "it is an action film with plenty of intense, dark and suspenseful filled moments".
+Lajjavathi of Kalki praised the performances of Suriya and Asin, Rajasekhar's cinematography, Jayaraj's music and Murugadoss's direction.

-Indiaglitz stated that: "Director Murugadoss has made bold with an absolutely new idea and to his eternal credit makes it work with finesse and flashiness" and also wrote that "it is an impressive story told in an inventive manner".

-After the release of the Hindi remake, Christopher Nolan spoke fondly of the success of the film.
-He said, "I have heard it was very successful, I heard people liked it.
-So I will watch it at some point.
-I was aware of it, and I am very honoured".